A = 1.5Overview of notebook

 How can we activate code based on data in Python?

-In Python, the syntax is easy with the if
+In Python, the syntax is easy with the if syntax.

 if statement:

-is true (either a variable or an expression).
+codeIn the example above, the block called code is run if the condition called statement is true (either a variable or an expression).

 Examples using if